christiankay/SDC_projects_P4_advanced_lane_finding/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Backbone of the pipeline is thresholding and binary creation (feature extraction) to use them as points for polynomial fits.
+Backbone of the pipeline is threshholding and binary image creation (feature extraction) to use them as points for polynomial fits.
 In case of changes in the illumination the pipeline is likely to fail since the color and gradient threshholds are static and new gradients and colors might appear in the images.
 More robust techniques for feature extraction are neccassary like adaptive threshholding or deep neural networks.
 Also information regarding the direction of the movement (optical flow) could be used to estimate the movement of the car.